Bolstering Stochastic Gradient Descent with Model Building: Numerical Experiments.

 We start our experiments with constant stepsizes for all methods.
 We should point out that SLS method adjusts the stepsize after each backtracking process and also uses a stepsize reset algorithm between epochs.
 We refer to this routine as stepsize auto-scheduling.
-Therefore, we find it unfair to compare SLS with other methods with constant stepsize.
-Please, see Section \ref{sec:autosched} for a discussion about stepsize auto-scheduling using SMB.
+Our numerical experiments show that even without such an auto-scheduling the performances of our methods are on par with SLS.
+Following the experimental setup in [9], the default setting for hyperparameters of Adam and SLS is used and \(\alpha_0\) has been set to 1 for SLS and 0.001 for Adam.
+As regards SMB and SMBi, the constant learning rates have been fixed to 0.5, and the constant \(c = 0.1\) as in SLS.
+Due to the high computational costs of training the neural networks, we report the results of a single run of each method.

 \paragraph{MNIST dataset.} On the MNIST dataset, we have used the one hidden-layer multi-layer perceptron (MLP) of width 1,000.
-We compare all methods after cross-validating their best performances from the set of learning rates, $\{0.001, 0.01, 0.1, 0.25, 0.5, 0.75, 1.0\}$.
-For SMB and SLS, we have used the default hyper-parameter value $c=0.1$ of SLS that appears in the Armijo condition (also recommended by the authors of SLS)

-In Figure \ref{fig:mnist}, we see the best performances of all five methods on the MNIST dataset with respect to epochs and run time.
-The reported experiments consist of five independent runs where results are averaged.
+In Figure \ref{fig:mnist}, we see the best performances of all four methods on the MNIST dataset with respect to epochs and run time.
+The run time represents the total time cost of 100 epochs.
 Even though SMB and SMBi may calculate an extra function value (forward pass) and a gradient (backward pass), we see in this problem that SMB and SMBi achieve the best performance with respect to the run time as well as the number of epochs.
 More importantly, the generalization performances of SMB and SMBi are also better than the remaining three methods.

 It should be pointed out that, in practice, choosing a new independent batch means the SMBi method can construct a model step in two iteration using two batches.
-This way the computation cost for each iteration is reduced but the model steps can only be taken in half of the iterations in the epoch.
-As seen in Figure \ref{fig:mnist}, this does not seem to effect the performance significantly.
+This way the computation cost for each iteration is reduced on average with respect to SMB but the model steps can only be taken in half of the iterations in the epoch.
+As seen in Figure \ref{fig:mnist}, this does not seem to effect the performance in this problem significantly.